T-monius/launchschool/130/challenges/medium_2/notes/simple_linked_list_notes.md

 - `pop`
   + Removes the most recently added item
 - `to_a`
-  + Returns an array of all of the values of the linked list in the order of the list
+  + Returns an array of all of the values of the linked list with the first element input as the first item in the array
 - 'reverse'
   + Reverses the order of the linked list
     * The oldest item is now the newest